Article at a Glance

 The major nutrient or supplement to recommend is Saccharomyces boulardii which John has written an excellent post on.
 The section dealing with H. pylori is of obvious interest, with S. boulardii exerting a protective effect in association with antibiotics (R).
 Use of S. boulardii will likely be beneficial for those with both type A or type O blood who are at greater risk of H. pylori colonisation.

 Vitamin A intake has also been associated with a reduction in ulcer risk overall (R), vitamin C and E were also linked but the results were less clear.
 However, no studies investigating these nutrients in relation to blood type and ulcer risk have been performed.
+From a practical standpoint, those with an impaired ability to digest proteins due to a lack of stomach acid may benefit from experimenting with betaine HCL and digestive enzymes.

 Aside from blood group, which can be determined genetically but is more accurately determined using simple lab assays, the SNP rs4073 in the IL8 gene might also be of interest.
 Carriers of the risk allele ‘A’ are of significantly elevated risk of developing H. pylori infections (R), and so this SNP might be of particular interest for those with A or O blood type.
 However no direct studies have been performed linking the two.